sebagiraudo/tlsn-duolingo/README.md

 Little project to learn how to use TLS Notary, trying to prove that you have certain streak on Duolingo.

 ## How to use it
-This project is based on the (Discord md example in TLS Notary)[https://docs.tlsnotary.org/quick_start/rust.html].
+This project is based on the [Discord md example in TLS Notary](https://docs.tlsnotary.org/quick_start/rust.html).

 I'm planning on improving this to be able to run it as a standalone project, but for now the best way to try it out is following these steps:

-1. Copy the `/duolingo` folder inside the `/examples` folder in (TLSN-quick-start project)[https://github.com/tlsnotary/tlsn.git].
+1. Copy the `/duolingo` folder inside the `/examples` folder in [TLSN-quick-start project](https://github.com/tlsnotary/tlsn.git).
 2. Add this to the `Cargo.toml` inside the examples folder:
 ```
 [[example]]